mattrussell2/gradescope-autograder/README.md

 |-
 ```
+**Note!
+The assignment name for an assignment in the `assignments/` folder must have the same name as the assignment name on Gradescope.
+An environment variable $ASSIGNMENT_TITLE is provided to the container by Gradescope, and this is used to find the autograder files.
+If the names don't match, there will be issues.
+One caveat is that you may use spaces in place of underscores on gradescope; however, the other text must match exactly (case sensitive).**

 ### [tokens]
 At Tufts, we have a system for students to be able to manage late submissions with 'tokens'.
 The token system is flexible and generally works well.
 The idea is that the students maintain a bank of X tokens, where each token is effectively a 1-day extension on a given assignment.
 For any assignment, the maximum number of tokens a student can use is usually 2 - so up to 2 days late.
 If you would like to use this system, see the tokens section below; otherwise simply ignore it.